+Indian Education Initiative

-Indian Education Initiative.
-In school years 2003-2006, 69%-70% of BIEfunded schools failed to make AYP, according to BIE.
+In school years 2003-2006, 69%-70% of BIE-funded schools failed to make AYP, according to BIE.
 In FY2008, under a new "education program enhancements" initiative, BIE's forward-funded elementary and secondary budget activity received \$12.1 million to improve instructional resources at BIE schools targeted for restructuring or corrective action to meet AYP goals.
 Among the activities funded are teacher development, principal training, intensive reading and math programs, and tutoring and mentoring for high school students.
-The Administration proposed \$5.2 million for education program enhancements for FY2009, a decrease of \$6.9 million (57%) from FY2008.
+The Bush Administration proposed \$5.2 million for education program enhancements for FY2009, a decrease of \$6.9 million (57%) from FY2008.

-Johnson-O'Malley (JOM) Program.
+Johnson-O'Malley (JOM) Program

 The JOM program provides supplementary education assistance grants for tribes and public schools to benefit the majority of Indian students who attend public schools.
 JOM is funded in two budget activities, Tribal Government and BIE.
 In FY2008, JOM was funded at \$7.6 million in the Tribal Government activity and \$13.8 million in the BIE activity, for a total of \$21.3 million.
-For several years, including FY2009, the Administration has proposed no funding for this program, contending that JOM's funding of public school programs reduces BIE's commitment to its school system, JOM does not address a focused academic achievement goal, and Department of Education programs under Title VII (Indian education) of the Elementary and Secondary Education Act provide funds for the same purposes.
+For several years, including FY2009, the Bush Administration has proposed no funding for this program, contending that JOM's funding of public school programs reduces BIE's commitment to its school system, JOM does not address a focused academic achievement goal, and Department of Education programs under Title VII (Indian education) of the Elementary and Secondary Education Act provide funds for the same purposes.
 JOM proponents support continued JOM funding for FY2009.
 They assert that JOM serves students in tribally operated as well as public schools and that Education Department programs cannot replace what they see as JOM's culturally relevant programs.

-Tribal Technical Colleges.
+Tribal Technical Colleges

 There are two tribal career and technical (or vocational) colleges, one in North Dakota (United Tribes Technical College, or UTTC) and one on the Navajo Reservation (Navajo Technical College, formerly Crownpoint Institute of Technology).
-Both colleges are statutorily excluded from the BIE tribal colleges and universities assistance program, but the two are the only colleges receiving grants under the Education Department's Carl Perkins Act program for tribally controlled vocational colleges.
-The tribal technical colleges received a total of \$5.9 million in FY2008.
-BIE has for several years, including FY2009, sought to end funding for the two technical colleges, asserting that they receive adequate funding from the Perkins Act and other Education Department higher education programs and that the funds are needed more at the 26 tribal colleges and universities.
-Tribal technical college proponents disagree, asserting that they provide unique culturally appropriate career and technical education programs and campus services, and that BIE funding provides a very large proportion of their operating budgets (over half at UTTC, for instance).
-The proponents also note that
+Both colleges are statutorily excluded from the BIE tribal colleges and universities assistance program, but the two are the only colleges receiving grants under the Education Department's Carl Perkins Act program for tribally controlled vocational colleges The tribal technical colleges received a total of \$5.9 million in FY2008.
+BIE has for several years, including FY2009, sought to end funding for the two

-&lt;sup>36 This program is contained in 20 U.S.C.
+&lt;sup>51 This program is contained in 20 U.S.C.
 7401 et seq.

-$^{37}$ The tribal colleges and universities assistance statute limits the number of eligible tribally controlled colleges to one per tribe (25 U.S.C.
+$^{52}$ The tribal colleges and universities assistance statute limits the number of eligible tribally controlled colleges to one per tribe (25 U.S.C.
 1801(a)(4)).

-&lt;sup>38 The provision for tribally controlled career and technical institutions is at 20 U.S.C.
+&lt;sup>53 The provision for tribally controlled career and technical institutions is at 20 U.S.C.
 2327.